meteor/galaxy-docs/source/dns.md

 We also provide a [free subdomain](#free-subdomain) option if you don't need to have your own domain.

-The standard DNS setup for Galaxy is to use a subdomain with a CNAME record to point to Galaxy and redirect your root (naked or apex) domain to this subdomain.
+The standard DNS setup for Galaxy is to use a subdomain with a CNAME record to point to Galaxy and redirect your root (also called the naked or apex domain) domain to this subdomain.
 In the next sections we will guide you on how to do this.

 <h2 id="subdomain">Hosting on a subdomain with CNAME</h2>

 Configure your subdomain, for example, `www.mycompany.com` or `app.mycompany.com` adding a CNAME record to your DNS provider.

-> If you don't know where to configure this we recommend that you use Route 53 as your DNS provider, follow the steps [here](#aws-route-53).

 Galaxy provides different regions around the world, fill your CNAME record value for your subdomain with the region that you are using: